netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 To book this service, make sure the `participation numbers`__ for returns are properly configured:

 - Retoure DHL Paket (DE → DE)
-- Retoure DHL Paket Austria (AT → AT)
-- Retoure DHL Paket Connect (AT → DE)

 __ `Account Data`_